DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `~`: Means that an entry does *not* apply to a specific domain.
 * `/\/\/\/` and similar: Text detections in RegEx format.
 * `[Adblock Plus n.n]`: Used by Adblock Plus, AdBlock, and forks of them to determine if they should load the filterlist.
 Number is the intended minimum ABP version. `2.0` and `1.1` are most common; `3.1` is on the rise and can be used to block support for old forks.
 This has no effect on uBO or its forks.
+* `:not(.element)`: Looks for page elements that doesn't contain a particular element or text string.
+Can be paired with other syntaxes á la `:not(:-abp-contains(Example text))`.
+* `:before` / `:after`: Removes the pseudo-elements that belong to a page element.

 ### Nano Adblocker, uBlock Origin and AdGuard only:

 * `:style`: Changes the CSS values of an element, in much the same way as what userstyle extensions like Stylish would've done.
 * `{ }`: Same as above.
-* `$badfilter`: Deactivates a resource-blocking entry, for cases where pre-empting it with `!` doesn't feel interesting enough.
+* `$badfilter`: Deactivates a resource-blocking entry, even if it is present in another list.
 * `:has-text`: Same as `:-abp-contains`.
 * `:has`: Same as `:-abp-has`.
 * `!#if`: Specifies that a section of entries only applies to specific platforms or extensions.
 Closed out by `!#endif`.